dwhao84/HW-27_funAppForIBActionAndIBOutet/README.md

 * Create two view controller in main storyBoard and step up the launchScreen storyboard with starBucks color.
 * Using IBSegueAction to send the few data by randomElement() to resultViewController.
-* Using UIButton / UITextField with UIPickerView / UISegmentControl /  UISwitch / UISlider / UIDatePicker to different result.
+* Using UIButton / UITextField with UIPickerView / UISegmentControl /  UISwitch / UISlider / UIDatePicker to deliver different result.